 Body Recomposition Workout Plan

-This workout routine involves training the major muscle groups in two different workouts, a push workout and a pull workout.
+This body recomposition plan involves training the major muscle groups in two different workouts, a push workout and a pull workout.

 The push workout revolves around pushing movements for the upper body, which involve the chest, shoulders and triceps.